 Treats and soft chews offer a fun way to get CBD oil into a dog who doesn't want to take it in other forms.

-A quality manufacturer of CBD oil treats and soft chews will ensure an exact, measured dosage of CBD oil in each treat and keep ingredients as low as possible.
+A quality manufacturer of CBD oil treats and soft chews will ensure an exact, measured dosage of CBD oil in each treatment and keep ingredients as low as possible.
 They may have real meat in them and taste as good as their normal treats.

 Dosages of CBD Oil for Dogs